Z3r0cks/Master_Thesis/thesis/main.typ

 == Backend <backend>
 #text(fill:blue, [Beim Backend bin ich mir sehr unschlüssig.
 Nerfstudio selbst benutzt ein unübersichtliches Backend bei dem ich mir nicht sicher bin, ob ich da im Detail oder auch nur grob darauf eingehen soll.
 Ich habe tatsächlich selten eine Software gesehen die so inkonsistent geschrieben wurde.
 Auf der anderen Seite ist die Arbeit am Code, das was ich die letzten Monate gemacht habe (auch das Backend zu verstehen), und irgendwie würde ich das auch gerne beschreiben und würdigen.
 Auf den Algroithmus gehe ich aber weiter unten ein.
 Ein Flowchart wäre hier aber sehr unspannend weil eigentlich nur von Methode zu Methode springt.
 Vermutlich werde ich versuchen den mehr spannenden Teil, der vor allem mit meine Arbeit zu tun hat, darzustellen ohne auf alles einzugehen.])
 // The main part of the backend is to parse the given data from the frontend and compute the density values which are then send back to the frontend.
 The data from the frontend are the exact position $(x , y , z)$ from the frustum and its orientation $(theta , phi.alt)$ in the scene.
 Due the complexity of Nerfstudio it is relevant to show the process to compute the densities more detailed. \
-// After clicking on a button to create a point cloud
+// After clicking on a button to create a point cloudh

 == Scene recognition
 NeRF as an artificial neural network learns from differences within images.
 These differences can be in terms of color, texture, shape, or lighting variations.
 When a scene contains homogeneous areas—regions with uniform color and texture—NeRF faces challenges in accurately reconstructing these areas spatially.\